In brief - Cyberbullying characterised by anonymity and instant access to victim

 Cyberbullying in Australia

-, the 33 year old respondent (who was living with the mother of his victim's fiancée) threatened his victim by way of two separate communications.
+In R v Hooper, the 33 year old respondent (who was living with the mother of his victim's fiancée) threatened his victim by way of two separate communications.
 Both by telephone call and text message, the respondent issued rather explicit threats towards the recipient of the call/messages, his father and his fiancée.
 The respondent was discharged by the trial judge without proceeding to conviction upon his giving security by recognisance of $500 and on condition that he be of good behaviour for two years and have no contact with named persons.

 In 2009, Shane Philip Gerada sent threatening text messages to his friend, Allem Halkic.
 Gerada later told the ABC that he wanted ''revenge'' after finding out Halkic had told a mutual friend of disparaging comments Gerada had made about her.
 Following a raft of taunting text messages from Gerada, the then 17 year old Halkic took his own life.